 - Category: About The Board

-Use of Sentencing Guidelines
+Use of Guidelines

 Victim Notification and Involvement in Hearings

-Disclosure of Information to the Offender
+Victim Input and Disclosure to Offender

-Requests for Hearing Recordings
+Requests for Recordings of Hearings/GRAMA

 Notification of Other Releases

-Parole Agreement and Special Conditions
+Parole Agreement and Conditions

 Introduction Back to Top

 This handbook is brief overview of the workings of the Board and how an offender may be released from prison.
 Many of the rules and practices of the Board of Pardons and Parole are explained in this pamphlet.
 These rules may be modified in the future.
-Information on any of the Board's rules or policies can be obtained by contacting the Board office at (801) 261-6464 or by writing to the Board at 448 East 6400 South, Suite 300, Murray, Utah, 84107.
-The Board also maintains rules which are contained in the Utah Administrative Code.
+Information on any of the Board's rules or policies can be obtained by contacting the Board office at (801)261-6464 or by writing to the Board at 448 East 6400 South, Suite 300, Murray, Utah, 84107.
+The Board also maintains rules which are printed in the Utah Administrative Code.

 The Board of Pardons and Parole Back to Top